cole8888/SRNE-Solar-Charge-Controller-Monitor/My-Current-Setup/README.md

 ### PCB

-I designed a custom PCB for this, have a look at the PCB files and schematic [here](./PCB%20and%20Schematic/).
+I designed a custom PCB for this, have a look at the [PCB files and schematic](./PCB%20and%20Schematic/).

 Each PCB can handle up to 6 charge controllers at once!

 ![PCB](./PCB%20and%20Schematic/ESP32-Assembled-PCB.jpg)

+NOTE: If you do plan to use my PCB, make sure you verify the footprint of the ESP32 you plan to use.
+The ones I have are a bit narrower than most, so you may need to adjust the footprint.

 ### Components:

 This list is for a fully populated PCB, you may not need everything here, see schematic for details.

-NOTE: If you do plan to use my PCB, make sure you verify the footprint of the ESP32 you plan to use.
-The ones I have are a bit narrower than most, so you may need to adjust the footprint.

 - 1 x [ESP32 DevKit Narrow](https://www.amazon.ca/gp/product/B07QCP2451/) (Unless you adjusted the PCB footprint yourself)
 - 3 x [MAX3232](https://www.digikey.ca/en/products/detail/analog-devices-inc-maxim-integrated/MAX3232EEPE/1512691) (Or equivalent)